parimalp/System-Design-on-Zynq-using-SDSoC/lab3.md

     </p>

 ### Open Vivado IPI design.
-1. Open Vivado by selecting Start &gt; Xilinx Design Tools &gt; Vivado 2018.2
+1. Open Vivado by selecting **Start &gt; Xilinx Design Tools &gt; Vivado 2018.2**
-1. Open the design by browsing to {labs}/lab3/Debug/_sds/p0/vivado/prj if you continued building the project or {labs}/lab3a/Debug/_sds/p0/vivado/prj if you have imported the project andselecting prj.xpr.
+1. Open the design by browsing to {labs}/lab3/Debug/_sds/p0/vivado/prj if you continued building the project or {labs}/lab3a/Debug/_sds/p0/vivado/prj if you have imported the project and selecting **prj.xpr**.
 1. Click on Open Block Design in the Flow Navigator pane.

 	The block design will open.
 Note various system blocks which connect to the Cortex-A9 processor (identified by ZYNQ in the diagram).
 1. Click on the show interface connections only (![alt tag](./images/lab3/interface_btn.png)) button followed by click on the regenerate layout (![alt tag](./images/lab3/regenerate_btn.png)) button.
 1. Follow through both input and output data paths of the sharpen_filter_1 instance and observe that they are connected to the S_AXI_ACP port of PS7.
     <p align="center">